Empowering Breakthrough Research

 You can find news about our new products, new and updated tutorial suites, recently published articles, upcoming seminars and more at the OpenHelix News category on our blog.

 Mr. Lathe has over 15 years experience in managing and growing start-ups and young companies, with extensive background in business planning, strategic marketing, marketing communications and recruiting and managing sales teams and worldwide distribution channels.
-Most recently, Mr. Lathe has consulted with numerous companies to create business plans or assist in turn-around efforts.
-Prior to consulting, Mr. Lathe was Senior Vice President, Worldwide Sales and Marketing at Appian Graphics.
+Mr. Lathe co-founded and was CEO of OpenHelix, llc from its inception in 2003 until its purchase by Cambridge HealthTech Institute in 2014.
+Prior to OpenHelix, Mr. Lathe was Senior Vice President, Worldwide Sales and Marketing at Appian Graphics.
 As one of two managing executives, Mr. Lathe oversaw the growth of Appian from a start-up to over $40 million in revenue in less than 4 years.
 Appian was sold for a 10 fold return on investment.
 Prior to Appian, Mr. Lathe held high level marketing positions at other high technology, high-growth companies such as Precision Digital Images, Virtual Vision, and Captaris.

+Dr. Mangan co-founded and was responsible for product and content at OpenHelix, llc from its inception in 2003 until its purchase by Cambridge HealthTech Institute in 2014.
 Dr. Mangan has broad experience in the field of bioinformatics.
-Most recently, she successfully founded and operated Biological Software Testing Services, Inc. This company provided software testing from a biological scientist's perspective for the bioinformatics industry.
+Prior to OpenHelix, she successfully founded and operated Biological Software Testing Services, Inc. This company provided software testing from a biological scientist's perspective for the bioinformatics industry.
 Prior to that, Dr. Mangan was an Application Scientist and Scientific and Technical Liaison for Incyte Genomics and Proteome, Inc. Additional experience in bioinformatics tools and training was obtained with AstraZeneca.
 Dr. Mangan holds a Ph.D. from the University of Rochester, and performed post-doctoral research with The Jackson Laboratory Mouse Genome Informatics group.

 OpenHelix, bioinformatics education outside of a different box (OpenHelix citation reference)